ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 F5® BIG-IP® is available for vCenter Server with NSX-T instances.
 The migration approach is to configure F5 BIG-IP in the NSX-T environment in parallel to the existing NSX-V configuration to allow testing.
 After verification, cut-over to NSX-T F5 BIG-IP appliances.

+If you want to migrate your F5 BIG-IP service from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+{: note}

 ## Juniper vSRX
 {: #v2t-optionalservices-vsrx}

 Juniper® vSRX is available for vCenter Server with NSX-T instances.
 In the vCenter Server NSX-V instance, the Juniper vSRX virtual appliance might be deployed:

 * On the consolidated or management cluster - The Juniper vSRX protects the traffic to your workload VMs.
-* On the edge services cluster - The Juniper vSRX appliances protects the vSphere hosts and the workload VMs in the same data center PoD.
+* On the edge gateway cluster - The Juniper vSRX appliances protects the vSphere hosts and the workload VMs in the same data center PoD.

 The migration approach would be to: